accelazh/accelazh.github.io/_posts/2021-02-24-Searching-And-Evaluating-EC-Schemas.md

 Not all data objects have time to finish EC.
 They may be too short-lived, quickly deleted or got rewritten.
 The overall EC percentage relates to data scheduling and how much bandwidth available to use set aside from higher priority user traffic.

-A common knowledge, Reed-Solomon code MDS (i.e. plain M+N EC schema) already achieves the best recoverability given the same stoarge overhead level.
+A common knowledge, Reed-Solomon code MDS (i.e. plain M+N EC schema) already achieves the best recoverability given the same storage overhead level.
 But in actual design, we usually trade off and combine into more various needs.